Continuation-of-Ashford/ashford-docs/modified_mechanics/combat.md

 ## Spellcasting Economy

-**As long as you have the capability to you may cast all possible spells regardless of action economy.**
+**As long as you have the capability to, you may cast all possible spells regardless of action economy.**

+* You can cast a spell requiring a Bonus Action as an Action.
+* You can cast two two spells requiring a spell slot in the same turn.

+However...
+* You can **not** cast a spell requiring an Action as a Bonus Action.

 For example:
-* You can cast a spell requiring a Bonus Action as an Action.
-* You can **not** cast a spell requiring an Action as a Bonus Action
-* You can cast Fireball and Shadow Blade on the same turn, despite requiring two spell slots.
+* You can cast Fireball (Action) and Shadow Blade (Bonus Action) on the same turn, despite requiring two spell slots.
+* You cannot cast Fireball (Action) during your Bonus Action.

 ## Combat Movement